laihowo/Whitebird/README.md

 #### For Developers

-As a developer always feel free to create issues or maybe try to add your own functionality/ feature to the project.
+As a developer always feel free to create issues or maybe try to add your own functionality / feature to the project.
 We have created a [Getting Started for Developers](https://github.com/BuchholzTim/Whitebird/wiki/Getting-Started-Dev), where the installation steps are explained.
 For further information about the used [Technologies](https://github.com/BuchholzTim/Whitebird/wiki/Technologies) and the [Architecture](https://github.com/BuchholzTim/Whitebird/wiki/Architecture) visit the corresponding pages.